Building an Ionic app

 script: |

-# npx cap copy # <- use this is you don't need to update native dependencies
+# if you don't need to update native dependencies, use this:

 - name: Set up code signing settings on Xcode project